SEL-Columbia/networkplanner.R/README.md

 2. "Selected" vertices:

-  For trees (subnetworks) that are not connected to an existing network (i.e. have no "Fake" vertex), a root is selected which represents the node with maximal demand (we may make this customizable going forward)
+  For trees (subcomponents) that are not connected to an existing network (i.e. have no "Fake" vertex), a root is selected which represents the node with maximal demand (or some custom root selection function)

 "Network root" vertices can be found via `V(network)[V(network)$Network..Is.root]` These are not necessarily the same as the roots of a tree/subnetwork since